sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 **Melody**: the "tune" in music; comprises a sequence of notes muving in a particular shape

 **Musical Form**: the structural orgnization of a piece of music; involves repetition, variation, and contrast

+See listening response worksheet, which requires to be filled when listening the music.
+So we are required to memorize, understand and apply.